 Region 13 Educator Preparation Programs Complaint Process

 The Region 13 Educator Preparation Programs encourage stakeholders to discuss their concerns with appropriate program personnel who have the authority to address the concerns.
 Concerns should be expressed as soon as possible to allow early resolution at the lowest possible level.
-Informal resolution shall be encouraged.
+Informal resolutions shall be encouraged.

 For filing a formal complaint, please follow the guidelines listed below.